-3. DECIDE IF YOU WILL USE SALT, WHEY, OR A STARTER CULTURE FOR FERMENTING VEGETABLES
+3. SELECTING SALT, WHEY, OR A STARTER CULTURE FOR FERMENTING VEGETABLES

 A fermented food recipe may call specifically for salt, salt, and drain whey, or a starter culture.
 The method chosen can vary, depending on personal taste, special dietary requirements, and even the vegetables used.

-4. USE WATER TO PREPARE THE BRINE IN FERMENTING VEGETABLES
+4. USING WATER TO PREPARE THE BRINE IN FERMENTING VEGETABLES

 Water used for preparing brine or starter culture should be as free from contaminants as possible, for the best-tasting fermented vegetables.
 Consider the points in this article before choosing your water source for culturing.

-5. WEIGH THE FERMETING VEGETABLES DOWN UNDER THE BRINE
+5. KEEPING THE FERMENTING VEGETABLES UNDER THE BRINE

 Once the vegetables have been prepared and placed in the chosen fermentation vessel, weigh the vegetables down under the brine, keeping them in an anaerobic environment during the fermentation period.